CJanecka/Projects_and_CTFs/Defensive Security/README.md

   + Our baseline is two (2) instances of the **POST** method being registered on the administrative webpage.
   + Our alert threshold is seven (7) **POST** method occurances, to notify VSI when suspicious activity is occuring.

-*Figure 24 - Enabled alert for suspicious hourly POST method count.*
+*Figure 24 - Alert enabled for suspicious hourly POST method count.*
 ![apache alert http post](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/c665dbde-0020-4003-8967-aca60ca47de1)

 ## Monitoring and Analyzing Windows Attacks